Chart Color Schemes

 Howard Springs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Howard Springs' dwellings, as per the latest Census, consisted of 89.9% houses and 10.1% other types (semi-detached, apartments, 'other').
-In comparison, Darwin metro had 92.6% houses and 7.4% other dwellings.
+Howard Springs' dwelling structure, as per the latest Census, consisted of 89.9% houses and 10.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 92.6% houses and 7.4% other dwellings.
 Home ownership in Howard Springs stood at 35.3%, with mortgaged dwellings at 45.9% and rented ones at 18.8%.
-The median monthly mortgage repayment was $2,383, higher than Darwin metro's $2,250.
-Median weekly rent was $350 in Howard Springs, compared to Darwin metro's $380.
-Nationally, Howard Springs' mortgage repayments were significantly higher at $1,863, while rents were lower at $375.
+The median monthly mortgage repayment was $2,383, higher than Darwin metro's average of $2,250.
+The median weekly rent in Howard Springs was $350, lower than the national average of $375 but higher than Darwin metro's $380.
+Nationally, Howard Springs' mortgage repayments were significantly higher than the Australian average of $1,863.

 Frequently Asked Questions - Housing